 Through Mansfield University’s membership in the International Student Exchange Program (ISEP), the world’s largest student exchange program, students have study abroad opportunities at over a hundred other universities in nearly forty other countries where they can take courses in English and in many other languages.
 In the past few years, Mansfield students have studied in Bulgaria, Chile, China, Iceland, Netherland, Poland, Scotland, Spain, South Africa, Sweden, Thailand, and Ulster, along with Australia, Russia, Germany, France, and Canada.
 Students may also participate as visiting students in international programs at other Pennsylvania State System of Higher Education universities or in approved programs offered by other US and foreign institutions of higher education.

-Interested students should contact the Study Abroad office or the Student Registration and Financial Services Department for information about available programs and an application file.
+Interested students should contact the Study Abroad office or the Registrar’s Office for information about available programs and an application file.
 Most study abroad programs require two academic recommendations and a GPA of 2.75, but some programs require a 3.0.
 Students should consult the study abroad director and academic advisor to determine the status of study abroad programs, grade transfer policies, and how the courses taken abroad will meet general education or major program requirements.
 A study abroad student can opt to receive a Pass or Fail grade for up to 15 credits of course work per semester abroad.

 The cost of study abroad programs varies, but most are affordable.
 The University’s goal is to offer students a semester abroad at roughly the same cost as that of a resident student at Mansfield.
 Financial aid and study abroad scholarships are available for qualified students.

 Teacher Education Certification